 Big Bang on the Range, Jacksonville

-Set at the Jacksonville Shooting Complex, these annual festivities and fireworks are back, complete with a full lineup of live music, inflatable games, a rock climbing wall and lots of eats and drinks.
+Set at the Jacksonville Shooting Sports Complex, these annual free festivities and fireworks are back for another year, complete with a full lineup of live music, activities for the kiddos and lots of eats and drinks.
 Gates open at 5 p.m. and fireworks start at 9 p.m.
 Click here for more info.

 Pops in the Park, Bryant

-Pull up at Bishop Park to get in the fun this year.
-Get your fill of lawn games, music and food trucks before the big show.
-Bring your blankets and spread out in the outfields of complex A, B, C or D for great views.
-The fun starts at 6 p.m. and fireworks begin at 9 p.m.
+Pull up at Bishop Park to get your fill of lawn games, music and food trucks before the big show.
+Just make sure to bring your blankets and spread out in the outfields of complex A, B, C or D for great views.
+The free fun starts at 6 p.m.
 Click here for more info.